saultcollege/mysql-syntax-basics/content/docs/ddl/tables.md

 {{< /sqldiagram >}}

 {{< hint info >}}
 **Only** the column names and datatypes of the select statement are preserved.
-No constraints, keys, default values, etc. are added to the new table
+No primary keys, foreign keys, or indexes are copied to the new table
 {{< /hint >}}

 #### Examples